 Commercial real estate data has long been left abandoned in dark recesses and behind firewalls, either forgotten or hidden.
 Mostly for a perceived competitive advantage.
 Today that may no longer be a choice.
 The tension between commercial real estate data that is aggregated, mined or sold and data that is found or acquired is, for now, an explosive dynamic.
 The question for commercial real estate now is not “why would I make my data available?”
 But rather, “how do I make my data available and, what do I need to know to do it right?”

-What Can or May Happen to Commercial Real Estate Data?
+What Can or May Happen to Your Data?

 Commercial real estate data is and will be increasingly available.
 Growing numbers of us know how to and will continue to learn and play with data and bend it to our will.
 Commercial real estate data can create new insights and open new opportunities, but it can also be twisted to serve an agenda or simply tell us what we want to hear.
 In the midst of all the data-driven innovation we are seeing, we will begin separating the non-trivial from the trivial.
 It’s one thing to acquire terabytes of data, and it’s quite another to cleanse and mobilize that data in service of real-time insights into the commercial real estate market.
 Let’s not forget that the government may step in and start regulating the acquisition, use, and distribution of our precious data.
 Because of this we may also see more data on lock down, secreted away in an attempt to keep the “perceived” old school competitive advantage.